PavanRangani/docs/docs/prd/legal-entities/assign-household-service-team.md

 - When household is `No` or `ASA Entity` is `No`, tab name is `Clarius Team` otherwise tab name is `Service Scope`.
 - Shows proper message when household/service team is not assigned.
 - On hover of any section, shows pencil icon to the right side.
+- Cases for showing message when Individual is part of any Joiunt
+  - When Joint has Household = blank, shows `-` in the household field for Individual.
+  - When Joint has Household = No and service team is blank, shows `Part of Joint Service team` in the household field and shows `-` in the service team.
+  - When Joint has Household = no and service team is available, shows `Part of Joint Service team` in the household field and shows service team in the service team field.
-- When the Individual is added to any Joint having Household, shows `Part of Joint Household` word in Household field for Individual.
+  - When Joint has Household = Yes, shows `Part of Joint Household` word in Household field for Individual.
 [See this](https://drive.google.com/file/d/1-F9hJSrQlDq4cejO7AH8yWs5At65LxSJ/view?usp=sharing)
 - When `Service Team` name is too long, shows it in multiline.
 It is link.
 On click, open that entity in new page.
 - When the household/ASA Entity is `Yes` but the mandatory details of the `Service Scope` tab have not been added yet, the `Service Scope` tab will appear in red.
   - For `Individual` & `Joint`, shows `(Mandatory for Household)` word in bracket of the `Scope of Services`, `Household Team` & `ASA` details section.
 [See this](https://drive.google.com/file/d/1cht-yPd_m2dztimOUvP5owbVo3rZLJDe/view?usp=sharing)